 Over its first year, Sahan Journal has worked to prove the concept that newsrooms led by BIPOC journalists will create a new kind of journalism and draw in young readers.

-The vast majority of our readers are under the age of 40 and 85 percent of our traffic is from mobile users.
+The vast majority of our readers are under the age of 40, and 85 percent of our traffic is from mobile users.
 Young immigrants and other people of color are engaging with the news offered at Sahan Journal because it meets them where they live.
+They are a diverse, sophisticated, and globally-conscious group.

 While our mission is to serve the immigrant and refugee communities of Minnesota, we are aware that our coverage travels great distances online.
 Immigrants, refugees, and other BIPOC communities have not received coverage commensurate with their contributions to the state.
 We believe stories that represent young immigrants and other people of color as participants in civic life affirm the possibilities of democracy.